• FR

 • Contact

-More than 100 European academics warn against a European Parliament proposal that could hinder the public
+More than 100 European academics warn against a European Parliament proposal that could hinder the public services management

 The European Water Movement launches an appeal to defend the right of municipalities to opt for direct management of services such as water, transport and cleaning.